Build it, and they will come… or will they?

 - As a wellness instructor, I want to livestream fitness tutorials so my customers can train from home.

-- As a publisher, I want to drive discussions around my content by sharing it with my community so I can gain insights into the biggest trends in my niche.
+- As a publisher, I want to drive discussions around my content by sharing it with my online group so I can gain insights into the biggest trends in my niche.

 - As the owner of a members-only club, I want a mobile-friendly social network so I can plan and promote events.